GenderDysphoria/GenderDysphoria.fyi/public/en/second-puberty-masc.md

 ##### Sleep

 Some people report problems with insomnia and having fewer memorable dreams.
-This is far from universal, however.
+This is far from universal, however; others feel sleepier and sleep more.

 {!{ <div class="gutter flex" style="justify-content: flex-end">{{import '~/tweet' ids=[
   '1374076480985128970'